 ‘Calling-in is a proposed alternative to call-out culture that entails having a private, personal conversation with an individual who has used oppressive language or behaviour in order to address the behaviour without making a spectacle out of it.
 Calling-in recognises that people are multi-faceted and that an instance of oppressive behaviour does not define the totality of who we are.
 We as humans make mistakes, and calling-in can be a powerful tool to address those mistakes and create space for real change and positive impact.’
 1

 However true it may be that people are multi-faceted, in my experience of activism around race has led me to believe that the pressure to adopt ‘calling in’ culture is born of toxic white supremacy; this pressure normalises a power imbalance on behalf of the person giving offence.
 ‘Calling in’ fogs the issues around the damage caused, calling in firmly centres, focuses and places the onus on those who have and will feel the hurt.

 It is akin to victim-blaming,

-‘I’ve been beaten you to a pulp, but you should not be speaking or challenging me in that way’.
+‘I’ve beaten you to a pulp, but you should not be speaking or challenging me in that way’.

 Activism should be solely based on an understanding of systemic structures and the experiences of those who are ‘othered’ by the status quo.
 All activism is not about the self, or A focus on the individual at the expense of systemic structures is detrimental to progress and impact.
 Harsh though this may seem, it’s those systemic structures that hold us all back and without the discipline to let go of personal concerns we will actually be choosing to subscribe (and promote) those structures.